 |HOME||MEDIABIZBLOGGERS.com||WOMEN in MEDIA||HOOKED UP||MEMBERSHIP INFO||MEMBER COMPANIES||MEDIA BUSINESS REPORT||ECONOMIC FORECASTS||RESEARCH|

 MyersBizNet Media Business Reports and MyersBizNet Advertising and Marketing Spending Forecasts are available exclusively to corporate members.
-Corporate memberships are available for annual membership dues ranging from $4,800 to $90,000 depending on company size and commitment.
 For more information, please click Membership Info.
+Contact us and we will tailor a pricing model for your company.
 For additional information, contact Jack Myers at email@example.com.

 Order your corporate membership today, click Membership Info.

 If you are a current member, please log in below.

 Forgot your password?

 During the final week of August, I had the honor of serving as co-chair of the KDD 2014, a 20-year-old conference that brings together academics and practitioners of knowledge discovery and data mining.
 The theme was “Data Mining for Social Good,” and our aim was to connect the 2,000-plus attending data scientists with NGOs.
 With the help of Bloomberg’s philanthropic department, we invited speakers from nonprofits to take the stage and present their respective challenges.
 The floor was open to give those in attendance opportunities to converse and, hopefully, collaborate with these organizations.
 During the conference, the world’s top data scientists gathered with the nonprofits to present groundbreaking work and challenges.
 Participants included Bloomberg, Disney, Facebook, Google, Groupon, IBM, LexisNexis, LinkedIn, Microsoft, Sprint, United Nations Global Pulse, Yahoo and nearly every major U.S. university.Read More